NASA / JPL / SCIENCE PHOTO LIBRARY NASA / JPL / SCIENCE PHOTO LIBRARY

 Mars surface from the Opportunity rover (partly seen in lower frame).
-This 360 degree panorama shows the rim of the small crater in which the rover landed.
+This image, taken on 26th January 2004, shows the rim of the small crater in which the rover landed.
 The rim of the crater is estimated to be around ten metres from the rover, with the total diameter of the crater being some 20 metres.
-Just beneath the horizon across centre is an outcrop of rocks.
+At upper right (orange) is an outcrop of rocks, an unusual feature.
 The sandy "soil" in the crater is made up of a combination of fine red grains and coarser grey grains.
-Marks made by the lander's airbags when it rolled into the crater are at upper right.
-This image is a composite of 225 individual frames.
+This image was taken by the panoramic camera in near-infrared, green and blue light.
+The colours were combined to approximate true colour.
 Opportunity landed in the Mars' Meridiani Planum area on 24th January 2004.

 Model release not required.
 Property release not required.